aslearn-AI4Y/aslearn/README.md

 # About the project

-Unfortunately, not all people can hear or speak, and communication that is taking a very big part of our daily basis becomes a big problem.
-Aslkeys is a project which will help you learn the sign language with your friends with the help of artificial intelligence and interactive chat ["EazyChat"].
+Unfortunately, not all people can hear or speak, and communication that is taking a very big part of our daily basis becomes a big problem. aslearn is a project which will help you learn the sign language with your friends with the help of artificial intelligence and interactive chat ["EazyChat"].

 #### Made by